Suddenly, the yellow being disappears

 Fast flowing, pouring relentlessly

-Knocking at trees, houses, people- aimlessly
+Knocking at trees, houses, people-

 Wetting office men carelessly